Breadcrumb

 British Columbia Specific Information

 Syphilis is a sexually transmitted infection (STI) caused by bacteria.
 Syphilis can be spread by having sex or coming into close skin to skin contact with someone who is infected with syphilis.
-For more information about syphilis, see HealthLinkBC File #08e Syphilis or Smart Sex Resource-Syphilis and Options for Sexual Health website.
+For more information about syphilis, visit HealthLinkBC File #08e Syphilis or Smart Sex Resource: Syphilis and Options for Sexual Health website.

-If you have concerns about an STI or want additional information, speak with your health care provider, or call HealthLink BC at 8-1-1.
-You can call 8-1-1 to speak to a registered nurse anonymously anytime, every day of the year.
+If you have concerns about an STI or want additional information, speak with your health care provider, or call HealthLink BC at 8-1-1 to speak to a registered nurse.

 Test Overview